W3 Wine School

 ParelladaGives freshness and perfume to the blend.
 It grows best in cooler sites like Macabeo to maintain the acidity in the warm summer months.

 Xarel-loProduces an excellent base wine with high levels of natural preservatives (resveratrol).
-Cavas intended for ageing are produced with need 60% Xarel-lo in the blend.
+Cavas intended for ageing are produced with 60% Xarel-lo in the blend.

 ChardonnayCan deliver fresh and aromatic Blanc de Blanc wines fro higher-altitude vineyard.